Beirne Lay Jr.: World War II service

 Lay returned to active duty at his own request just after the outbreak of World War II in 1939, as a flying instructor in Chino, California.
-The publication of I Wanted Wings brought Lay to the attention of the staff of Army Air Forces Col. Ira Eaker, chief of the Air Corps Information Division and himself a writer.
+The publication of I Wanted Wings brought Lay to the attention of the staff of Army Air Forces colonel Ira C. Eaker, chief of the Air Corps Information Division and himself a writer.
 After meeting Lt.
 Lay, Eaker arranged his transfer to Headquarters USAAC in Washington, DC, in early 1940.
 There, promoted to captain, he worked primarily as a speechwriter for General Henry H. Arnold, Chief of the Army Air Corps.

-In January 1942 Eaker was made brigadier general and was deployed to England to create what would become the Eighth Air Force.
+In January 1942, Eaker was made brigadier general and was deployed to England to create what would become the Eighth Air Force.
 Lay was made part of Eaker's staff cadre, as Eighth Air Force historian and film unit commander.
 In the first half of 1943, he commanded Hollywood director William Wyler (then a major) while Wyler and his team were in England making the promotional movie Memphis Belle.
 Lay was promoted to lieutenant colonel, and in August 1943, he was granted permission to obtain combat experience in preparation for possible command of a combat unit.
-During that month, he flew five missions with the 100th Bomb Group, a B-17 Flying Fortress unit stationed at RAF Thorpe Abbotts, including the Regensburg portion of the costly Schweinfurt-Regensburg mission, which he flew as a co-pilot.
+During that month, he flew five missions with the 100th Bomb Group, a B-17 Flying Fortress unit stationed at RAF Thorpe Abbotts, including the Regensburg portion of the costly Schweinfurt–Regensburg mission, which he flew as a co-pilot.
 Lay wrote a detailed critique of the mission for Brig.
 Gen. Curtis LeMay, and used much of the content in an article entitled "I Saw Regensburg Destroyed", which appeared in the November 6, 1943, issue of The Saturday Evening Post.
 The same material also became a chapter in Twelve O'Clock High.

-Lay was then returned to the United States, where he was assigned to a B-24 Liberator unit undergoing group training at Salt Lake City, Utah, the 490th Bombardment Group.
+Lay returned to the United States, where he was assigned to a B-24 Liberator unit undergoing group training at Salt Lake City, Utah, the 490th Bombardment Group.
 On February 28, 1944, he was given command of the 487th Bombardment Group at Alamogordo, New Mexico, which he took overseas to Lavenham, England, in April.